djhui/MicroPython_ESP32_psRAM_LoBo/esp-idf_psram/components/esptool_py/esptool/README.md

 The `--chip` argument is optional when writing to flash, esptool will detect the type of chip when it connects to the serial port.

-The --port argument specifies the serial port.
+The `--port` argument specifies the serial port.
 This may take the form of something like COMx (Windows), /dev/ttyUSBx (Linux) or /dev/tty.usbserial (OS X) or similar names.

 The next arguments to write_flash are one or more pairs of offset (address) and file name.
 When generating ESP8266 "version 1" images, the file names created by elf2image include the flash offsets as part of the file name.
-For "version 2" images, the bootloader and linker script you are using determines the flash offset.
+For other types of images, consult your SDK documentation to determine the files to flash at which offsets.

-You may need to specify arguments for [flash mode and flash size](#flash-modes) as well (flash size is autodetected in the recent versions and usually can be omitted).
+You may also need to specify arguments for [flash mode and flash size](#flash-modes), if you wish to override the defaults.
 For example:

 ```
 esptool.py --port /dev/ttyUSB0 write_flash --flash_mode qio --flash_size 32m 0x0 bootloader.bin 0x1000 my_app.bin
 ```

-The [Flash Modes](#flash-modes) section below explains the meaning of these additional arguments.

-By default, uploads are compressed.
+Since esptool v2.0, these options are not often needed as the default is to keep the flash mode and size from the `.bin` image file, and to detect the flash size.
+See the [Flash Modes](#flash-modes) section for more details.

+By default, the serial transfer data is compressed for better performance.
 The `-u/--no-compress` option disables this behaviour.

 See the [Troubleshooting](#troubleshooting) section if the write_flash command is failing, or the flashed module fails to boot.

 ### Verifying flash

-You can verify an image in the flash by passing the `--verify` option to the `write_flash` command, or by using the standalone `verify_flash` command:
+`write_flash` always verifies the MD5 hash of data which is written to flash, so manual verification is not usually needed.
+However, if you wish to verify the flash contents then you can do so via the `verify_flash` command:

 ```
 ./esptool.py verify_flash 0x40000 my_app.elf-0x40000.bin
 ```

-In esptool.py,  a separate verification step is not usually necessary.
-At the end of the `write_flash` process, the flasher reads back all data from flash and calculates an md5 hash which is compared with the original data.
-Explicit verification is only necessary if you think flash has been corrupted or accidentally overwritten.

-NOTE: esptool.py may update the first 16 bytes of the default boot image (at offset 0 for ESP8266 or offset 0x1000 for ESP32) when writing it (see [Flash modes](#flash-modes)).
-This is to set the provided flash mode and flash size parameters for the ROM bootloader.
-If running `verify_flash` for a boot image of this type, pass matching versions of any `--flash_mode` or `--flash_size` arguments that were used for `write_flash`.
+NOTE: If verifying a default boot image (offset 0 for ESP8266 or offset 0x1000 for ESP32) then any `--flash_mode`, `--flash_size` and `--flash_freq` arguments which were passed to `write_flash` must also be passed to `verify_flash`.
+Otherwise, `verify_flash` will detect mismatches in the header of the image file.

 ### Manually assembling a firmware image